-The assignment and or subletting provision in your lease is one of the most important provisions and often given little attention by new business owners when they lease a retail store or restaurant.
+The lease assignment and or subletting provision in your lease is one of the most important provisions and often given little attention by new business owners when they negotiate restaurants for lease.

 The assignment provisions cover your right to assign the lease to another person.

 The person assigning the lease is the “Assignor” and the person receiving the lease is the “Assignee”.

 There are many reasons you may need to assign your lease to another party;